 - analogue and digital storage

 - cataloguing and metadata

 - programme production (such as compilations and Digital Cinema Packages)

 - moving image archive standards

 - research, teaching & learning related to these practices and the wider public role of film archives

 - film archive training & professional development

-FAUK’s quarterly meetings and special events are dedicated to furthering the sector’s professional work as we all engage with new practices, technologies, opportunities and policies as they emerge.
+FAUK’s quarterly meetings and special events are dedicated to furthering and showcasing the sector’s professional work as we all engage with new practices, technologies, opportunities and policies as they emerge.